gavbarnett/AberdeenSpaceport/README.md

 I don't think Trump will like it!

-I think the have a website?
+I think they have a website?